siddhantmadhur/star_wars_wiki/README.md

 # Star Wars Wiki Project

-The purpose of this repository is to hold the code required for a instructional Flutter workshop held by GDGC at UCSC.
+The purpose of this repository is to hold the code required for an instructional Flutter workshop held by GDGC at UCSC.